Place IDs

 The INVALID_REQUEST status code indicates that the specified place ID is not valid.
 INVALID_REQUEST may be returned when the place ID has been truncated or otherwise modified, and is no longer correct.

 The NOT_FOUND status code indicates that the specified place ID is obsolete.
 A place ID may become obsolete if a business closes or moves to a new location.
-Place IDs may change due to large-scale updates on the Google Maps database.
+Place IDs may change due to updates on the Google Maps database.
 In such cases, a place may receive a new place ID, and the old ID returns a NOT_FOUND response.

 In particular, some types of place IDs may sometimes cause a NOT_FOUND response, or the API may return a different place ID in the response.
 These place ID types include: